dannberg/dannb-org/content/blog/2024/apple-vision-pro-thoughts.md

 Meta's business model also hurts its message.
 When a company makes money from ad revenue, the user is the *product*.
 User data and attention is sold to the highest bidder.
 Knowing this, it's not unfair to wonder if the Quest is just another way to sell ads.
 Maybe it's *not* filled with ads (yet?), but again, this is Meta starting from a place of defense.

 Apple doesn't have any of these same issues.
-It's business model is to sell premium products and services at a high price point.
+Its business model is to sell premium products and services at a high price point.
 People can argue over the use of the word "premium" here, and whether the prices are justified, but you can't argue that Apple *devices and services* are the product, not the users.

 Additionally, Apple has a long history of releasing first generation devices that launch entire product categories.
 The iPod, iPhone, iPad, and Apple Watch weren't the first products with their respective features, but they were the first to make give these products *mass market appeal* and to make them *cool*.

 Admittedly, just because Apple has been successful in the past with products like the iPhone, iPad, and Apple Watch doesn't *guarantee* that it'll be successful with the Vision Pro.
-But these past wins do launch this product into a market of optimism rather than a place of defense (which increases the longterm chance of success).
+But these past wins do launch this product into a market of optimism rather than a place of defense (which increases the long-term chance of success).

 Still, market sentiment alone is not enough to create a breakthrough product that defines a new category.
 The product needs to actually be *revolutionary*.